Israel to loan Palestinians $230m over virus losses

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-OCCUPIED-AL-QUDS: Israel is to lend the Palestinian Authority nearly $230 million to help make up for revenues lost during the coronavirus pandemic, an Israeli official said on Monday.
+JERUSALEM: Israel is to lend the Palestinian Authority nearly $230 million to help make up for revenues lost during the coronavirus pandemic, an Israeli official said Monday.

 The 800-million-shekel ($228-million) loan will be distributed over four months beginning in June, said the official who briefed reporters on condition of anonymity.
 Palestinian officials were not immediately available to comment on the arrangement.